Frequently Asked Questions

 While “censorship” is often used to refer to the suppression of public speech by government, the Internet as we know it is no longer a truly public space.
 Most online platforms through which we choose to express ourselves—and upon which many of us increasingly depend—are privately owned and operated.
 With these social media platforms replacing a truly open ‘public sphere,’ we need to be asking some serious questions about the role of companies in defining what is or is not ‘acceptable’ public speech.

-We believe that OnlineCensorship.org can play an important role in holding Internet companies publicly accountable for the way in which they exercise power over people’s digital lives.
+We believe that Onlinecensorship.org can play an important role in holding Internet companies publicly accountable for the way in which they exercise power over people’s digital lives, especially as the need for transparency surrounding content removals and corporate policies around regulating speech has become increasingly important.

 When we first launched the site in 2012, we focused on the biggest platforms at that time: Facebook, Twitter, Flickr, Google+, and YouTube.
 We added Instagram for our relaunch in 2015.
-We are currently researching other major social media platforms around the world and will add more soon.
-If you have a suggestion, please contact us.
+Today, users can report their experiences with any social platform.

 We will use the information submitted in several ways: